nkh/P5-App-Asciio/documentation/mdbook_asciio/src/UI/TUI.md

 ![TUI](tasciio.png)

 The TUI interface is a work in progress.
-Drawing graphs in a terminal (without mouse) is more difficult than it seem, I'm actively working on creating better bindings to make as s smooth as when using a mouse.
+Drawing graphs in a terminal (without mouse) is more difficult than it seem, I'm actively working on creating better bindings to make as smooth as when using a mouse.

 - mouse emulation
 - differences